Best Deals Under $50 for Memorial Day 2022

-You don't have to spend big to get quality, especially with these sales
+You don't have to spend big to get good quality, especially with these Memorial Day sales

-While the holiday season may be over, there are still plenty of opportunities to save this month.
-And while you don’t need to look far to find deals priced at less than $50, it’s not always easy to know if that discount is a real deal on a good product.
+With Memorial Day coming up in two weeks, we’re seeing more deals on just about everything.
+And while you don’t need to look far to get products for less than $50, it’s not always easy to know if that discount is a real deal on a good product.

-That’s why we went searching through low-cost options looking for the most promising deals on items, including bedding, cookware, headphones, and more.
-Plus, we’re tracking everything that’s on sale for under $100, if you want to expand your search.
+That’s why we went searching through low-cost options for the most promising deals on items including bedding, cookware, headphones, and more.
+We’re also tracking everything that’s on sale for under $100, if you want to expand your search.
+We’ll keep you updated on the latest offers, so check back often.

 The Beckham Luxury Linens Hotel Collection pillow has a 100 percent cotton cover and a filling of 100 percent polyester gel-fiber.
 The manufacturer claims that the materials in the Beckham pillow keep it cool.
 To that end, it did ace our test for breathability, and also scored top marks when it comes to resiliency—which means it will hold its shape well over time.
-Bonus: This price is for a two-pack.
-Make sure to click the on-page coupon for the full 40% discount.
+This price is for a two-pack, and if you check the coupon box you’ll receive an additional 40 percent.
+While this model is often a bargain, this is the lowest price we’ve seen in a while.

 Lodge has been making cast-iron frying pans in its Tennessee foundry since 1896.
 It’s one of the few surviving iconic American brands.
-This 12-inch Lodge cast-iron pan is top-notch at browning scallops and earns an Excellent rating for searing a steak.
+This 12-inch Lodge cast-iron pan is top-notch at browning scallops and earns a high rating for searing a steak.
 Baking is only so-so, though.
 Heating evenness is also mediocre.
 It weighs 7.8 pounds, which is about average.

 CR’s test results: Lodge Cast Iron Pre-seasoned cookware